Paper, Scissors, Gravity

 Everything else

-Regge calculus was the mind-blower.
-But the engine has 25 crates, and some of the other stuff is worth seeing.
+Regge calculus was the mind-blower, but the engine has 25 crates and some of the other stuff is worth seeing.

 Rigid body dynamics, the core.
 Featherstone spatial algebra, O(n) forward dynamics, analytical Jacobians for differentiability.
 The double pendulum demo above runs the same Rust code you'd use in a robotics project.